chaitanyamrk/Dine-Check/README.md

 to the original report.

 A score reflects one visit on one day.
-An establishment absent from the list has not been inspected in the scraped window, which is not itself a mark against it.
+An establishment absent from the list has not been inspected in the scraped window.
-Keep that framing on the page — it is what makes the site fair to publish.